 It may sound simple, but the first step is critical… So listen closely.

 Customers often come to me with their samples and say ‘We have chosen you because you’re the best lab’, while this is fantastic to hear (and I admit, I do love hearing it!), I often find myself wishing they had called me before they started sampling their assets.

 While a high-quality lab is vital, the high-quality lab can only produce high-quality results from a high-quality sample!

 The good news is this first step is simple if done correctly.
 It’s about having the correct knowledge and the right tools for the job.

 The standard document for sampling is IEC 60475: Method of Sampling Insulating Oils and this is the place to start.
-It is recommended that all sampling is in accordance with IEC 60475 which details the best practices and the different sample vessels to use dependent on the tests to be carried out (If you can’t find the document online, give me a call and I can send you a copy directly).
+It is recommended that all sampling is based on IEC 60475, which details the best practices and the different sample vessels to use dependent on the tests to be carried out.

 The first thing to consider is are you adequately trained to be taking the sample yourself or should you be getting an expert in to sample the units for you.